Last updated on September 5th, 2022

 For more detail from the events of 1999 to 2021, read The U.S. War in Afghanistan by the Council on Foreign Relations.

 And now, history repeats itself.
 Despite the Taliban’s claims that they’ve become more moderate, their recent actions do not reflect this.
 They have already taken violent measures to once again push their extremist ideology.

 How Vulnerable Groups are Affected

 Read The Fragility of Women’s Rights in Afghanistan by Human Rights Watch and this article about the LGBTQ+ community in Afghanistan by The Guardian to learn more about these issues.

 Who Are the Afghan Refugees in Wisconsin?

 Since 2002, Wisconsin has taken in over 16,000 refugees, a middling amount when compared to other states.
-There have been historically low numbers of Afghan refugees settled in Wisconsin – only 121 as of 2016.
-This is of course rapidly changing, with about 900 expected from the current crisis expected to resettle in Wisconsin in the fiscal year 2022.
+There have been historically low numbers of Afghan refugees settled in Wisconsin – only 196 from fiscal years 2016-2021.
+This is of course rapidly changing, with about 850 from the current crisis expected to resettle in Wisconsin in the fiscal year 2022.